 Be an asset.

 Jim Sandman, president of Legal Services Corporation and past president of the District of Columbia Bar Association, practiced at a law firm for 30 years before leaving for in-house public service.
-He points out that being part of the organization doesn’t mean that you stop marketing yourself as a trusted asset and advisor.
+He points out that you should never stop marketing yourself as a trusted asset and advisor.
 “You always need to remember that your in-house clients do have choices,” he says.
 “Your job as in-house counsel is to develop strong relationships with your clients, so that they view you as a thought partner and a problem-solver, and so they will always find value in your advice.”

-In-house counsel has a reputation for being a storehouse of denials, objections and roadblocks.
-Although raising legitimate legal concerns is part of the responsibility, it’s possible to be both a good steward from a legal perspective, while also finding ways to work constructively with the rest of the business. “[At Texas A&M], we didn’t want to be the ones who came up with the reasons why a deal couldn’t be done.
-We just wanted to make sure they did it in a legally compliant manner that avoided as much risk as possible,” Strong says.
-“The point was not to stand in the way, but to facilitate progress, to help navigate.”
+In-house counsel has a reputation for being a storehouse of denials, objections, and roadblocks.
+While raising legitimate legal concerns is part of the job, it’s possible to be both a good steward while also finding ways to work constructively with the rest of the business.
+You don’t always want to be the one who comes up with the reasons why a deal can’t be done.
+Just find a way to do it in a legally compliant manner that avoids as much risk as possible.
+Don’t stand in the way, instead facilitate progress.